TheGhostGroup/Archeage-Server-emulator/readme.md

 ArcheAge (kor. 아키에이지 — "Ancient times"; ch. 上古世紀) — client fantasy massively multiplayer online role-playing game (MMORPG) for the PC, developed by Korean company XLGames.
 The game is set in the universe of ArcheAge — fantasy world with elements of medieval magic and steampunk.

-Our project mainly focuses on version 3.0.3.0 without packet decryption
+Our project is mainly focused on version 3.0.3.0 (Attention!
+There is bad decryption of packets.
+Do your own encryption research).

 # [![AAEmu](https://boards.aaemu.pw/assets/files/2018-10-11/1539288486-150348-aaemu-blank-text.png)](https://boards.aaemu.pw/)